PistilliLab/RNAseq-pipeline/README.md

 The pipeline is contained within a single shell script and processes short read paired-end .fastq files from bulk RNA-sequencing and outputs raw read counts (un-normalized).

-It is written to be ran on Linux, and is tested on Ubuntu so it should work on debian based systems at least.
+It is written for use on Linux, and is tested on Ubuntu so it should work on debian based systems at least.

 # Necessary software
 The script assumes you are using a debian based linux distro, but it can be adapted for use on other versions (Fedora, Arch).
 The following programs must be installed otherwise the script will fail to run and exit with an error.